 4. Coordinating social care

 The integrated and shared care plan includes specific interventions that address both social and clinical needs.
 Coordination starts with identifying the right community partner that can not only address the specific need but also keep the care coordination team updated on the progress.
-Our digital care management solution provides social care coordination that helps your network providers to close the loop on incoming referrals, coordinate transition, refer clients to one another, and track outcomes.
+Our digital care management solution provides social care coordination that helps your care teams and network providers to close the loop on referrals, coordinate transition, refer clients to one another, and track outcomes.

 5. Integrating data and systems